devaarasi-yokesh/React_Beginner_Projects/README.md

-# Collection of small projects
+# Collection of small projects in React
 1. Tic-tac-toe